DendukuriRaviKiran/ibmteamthirdeye/README.md

 ## Authors

-* Vaishnavi Rudraraju
 * Dendukuri Ravi Kiran
-* Nandu Tejaswini
-* Spuritha Mudireddy

 ## Acknowledgments
 * Aki Rohith for his editing in the Architecture.
+* Vaishnavi Rudraraju for her voiceover in the demo